sciactive/nephele/README.Docker.md

 You can find more information about Nymph.js: https://nymph.io

+## Exporting and Importing Your Nymph Data

+In order to export your Nymph data, first bring your Docker Compose stack up, so that your database is ready to accept connections.
+If you are upgrading, you should be running the old version of Nephele, so you may need to pin that version in your docker-compose.yml.

+Now make these changes to your docker-compose.yml for the Nephele service:

+- Change the restart setting to `restart: no`
+- Add the following environment variables:
+  - `WORKERS: '1 --no-autorestart'`
+  - `NYMPH_EXPORT: '/data/db.nex'`

+Restart the Nephele service using `docker compose up -d`.

+Run `docker compose logs -f` to watch the output.
+You will see the Nymph DB export starting, then after a while, it will finish and PM2 will exit.
+Now you can Ctrl+C to exit the logs.

+At this point, you can bring down your stack with `docker compose down`.

+Make sure the `db.nex` file you just created looks correct.
+It should be next to your `blob` and `temp` directories, and it should be more than just a kilobyte or two.

+Now you can set up your new database.
+If you are migrating to a new version of Nephele, you should clear your existing database.

+Once you're ready to import, change the `NYMPH_EXPORT` environment variable to `NYMPH_IMPORT`, and bring your Docker Compose stack back up with `docker compose up -d`.

+Run `docker compose logs -f` to watch the output.

+If you see database connection errors, you may need to restart the Nephele container once your database becomes ready, which you can do with `docker compose start nephele`.

+If everything goes well, after a long while, you will see the import finish, and PM2 will exit.
+Now you can Ctrl+C to exit the logs.

+Edit your docker-compose.yml file, and undo the changes you made earlier.
+You should no longer have either the `NYMPH_EXPORT` or the `NYMPH_IMPORT` environment variables.

+Restart the Nephele service using `docker compose up -d`, and everything should be working.

 # Clustering

 The Nephele Serve Docker image uses [PM2](https://pm2.keymetrics.io/docs/usage/cluster-mode/) to run in cluster mode.
 This lets it answer multiple requests simultaneously.
 You can scale the number of worker processes with the `WORKERS` environment variable.